Chris Cross (magician)

-Christopher Alfred Goode (born 22 April 1989), better known as Chris Cross, is an English magician, escapologist and former contortionist.
+Christopher Alfred Goode (born April 22, 1989), better known as Chris Cross, is an English magician, escapologist, and former contortionist.
 He has performed worldwide and appeared on British television.
-He was born on 1989 at Newcastle General Hospital in Newcastle-Upon-Tyne, England.

 Early years

-He learnt his first ever magic trick, The Coin Vanisher aged 10, and when he was 13, he performed for tips semi-professionally at various Newcastle city centre bars, casinos, and nightclubs.
-He developed a stage act incorporating comedy, magic, and his natural ability of dislocation and contortion which he performed as a street show.
-As well, as a cabaret at various holiday parks on the south coast of England.

-At age 16, he left school to become a full-time entertainer.
+Cross was born in 1989 at Newcastle General Hospital in Newcastle-upon-Tyne, England.
+At the age of 10, he learned his first magic trick, a trick called The Coin Vanisher.
+By the time he reached 13, he had begun to perform semi-professionally in various bars, casinos, and nightclubs in the city centre of Newcastle, even receiving tips for his performances.
+He incorporated his natural abilities of dislocation and contortion into his stage act, which also featured comedy and magic.
+This act was presented as a street show and later as a cabaret at various holiday parks along the south coast of England.
+Upon reaching 16 years of age, he made the decision to leave school and pursue his career as a full-time entertainer.

 Career

 Cross now performs close-up magic and cabaret acts of escapology, but he has retired as a contortionist due to arthritis in his shoulders as a result of performing his dislocation act for over 10 years.
-He won the UK Cabaret Championship 'Beat the Wand' Trophy at The Blackpool Magic Convention in the Blackpool Wintergardens at the 'Blackpool Magic Convention' in 2009.
+He won the UK Cabaret Championship 'Beat the Wand' Trophy at The Blackpool Magic Convention in the Blackpool Winter Gardens at the 'Blackpool Magic Convention' in 2009.
 He was also nominated for Young Businessman and Entrepreneur of the Year by the Evening Chronicle newspaper.

-The majority of Cross's performing is now at festivals, private and corporate events in the UK.
+The majority of Cross's performances are now at festivals, and private and corporate events in the UK.

-In 2014 and 2015 he won the title Best North East Wedding Entertainer (Non-Musical) from the UK Wedding Industry Awards.
-He also Won Best Wedding Fair Exhibitor as voted for by the public at the Stadium of Light in 2014 and at St James' Park in 2016.
-Cross won the award for Outstanding Customer Service at the North of England Wedding Awards 2014 organised by The Wedding Guide and again in 2016 winning the Judge's Choice award at York Racecourse.
+In 2014 and 2015, he won the title of Best North East Wedding Entertainer (Non-Musical) from the UK Wedding Industry Awards.
+He also won Best Wedding Fair Exhibitor as voted for by the public at the Stadium of Light in 2014 and at St. James' Park in 2016.
+Cross won the award for Outstanding Customer Service at the North of England Wedding Awards 2014, organised by The Wedding Guide, and again in 2016 winning the Judge's Choice award at York Racecourse.
 He was also nominated for The Journal's North East Culture Awards in 2016.